marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 ```

 At a first glance, this might appear to be a vulnerable release, but the output
-of openssl version shows that the package has been compiled in early 2015, a
+of openssl version shows that the package has been compiled in early 2015,
-significant amount of time after the disclosure of the bug.
+well after the disclosure of the bug.

 ```text
 $ openssl version -a